 Forgive me if I’m wrong, but there’s something fucked up about Christmas that makes people drop to their knees – and not in the sexy sense.
-If you’re single, like me, it can be enough to make you think your eye is a pickled onion and therefore stick a fork in it.
+If you’re single, like me, it can be enough to ram a fork into your eye.
 You shouldn’t do this.

 Why?
-Because being single is fun, apparently, it’s just something you forget when people look happy in a photo that, in reality, took a millisecond to shoot.
-Of course these things are easier said than believed, so keep reading for tips on how to deal with this diamond-giving activity that’s on roids this time of year.
+Because being single is fun, apparently – it’s just something you forget when people look happy in a photo that, in reality, took a millisecond to capture.
+Of course these things are easier said than believed, so keep reading for tips on how to deal with this diamond-giving activity on ‘roids this time of year.

-There’s nothing like 150 likes on the “she said yes” post to make you feel like dog poo, and anything less than that and you shouldn’t even feel worried at all.
-Rather than delete the person off Facebook, which honestly is completely unnecessary and will just show them that you’re pissed, unfollow them on the platform.
+There’s nothing like 150+ likes on the “she said yes” post to make you feel like dog poo, (and anything less than that is a big LOL anyway).
+Rather than delete the person off Instagram, which honestly is completely unnecessary and will just show them that you’re pissed, just mute them for a while on the platform.

 They’ll never know, and you’ll never have to see their wedding planning, which is ideal if they’re not a legitimate friend that you care about.
-If they are, be happy for them even if you’re wishing you were in their position.
+If they are, be happy for them even if you wish you were in their position.

-Try and score an invite to their wedding
+Try to score an invite to their wedding

 Be really, really single

-Whenever you see a #engaged post (lol creative), it’s important to remember that they’re probably only going to be riding one shlong, or playing with one vaginé, for the rest of their damn existence.
+Whenever you see an #engaged post (lol creative), it’s important to remember that they’re probably only going to be riding one schlong, or playing with one vaginé, for the rest of their damn existence.
 You, on the other hand, can explore the genitals that are consensually offered to you.